-- Several of the screens and furniture items are presented on large platforms to increase their visibility and to provide a natural boundary around the work.
+- It is tempting to sit on a chair or open a drawer; however, these works are quiet old and are vulnerable to damage from physical contact, light and climate conditions. - Several of the screens and furniture items are presented on large platforms to increase their visibility and to provide a natural boundary around the work.
 The works are presented in the gallery spaces and in the corridors in such a way that the viewer can get close to them without touching them and can also see them from several angles. - Gray's architectural work is presented using models, drawings and photographs.
 Some of the photographs and two-dimensional work, including paintings and collages, are hung on the walls while others including the models are presented in vitrines. - Colour is used throughout the exhibition to enhance the display of the work and also to indicate different areas and phases of Gray's practice.
 Large photographic images of Gray's work in its original context provide the backdrop for the presentation of several works such as Transat Chair in corridor 2 and Console Table in room 1. - Lighting A range of lighting is used throughout the exhibition.
-Spot lighting highlights individual works and also allows a greater level of control of light exposure on individual works.
-Many works in the exhibition are sensitive to light - too much light could result in fading colour and surface damage.
-Diffuse lighting creates an ambiance or mood in a particular space.
-The light levels are monitored to assess the level of light in each space and windows are covered to restrict any sunlight. - information The exhibition includes documentary, photographic and biographical material which provides insights into the artist's interests, influences and motivations.
+Spot lighting highlights individual works and also allows a greater level of control of light exposure on individual works. - Many works in the exhibition are sensitive to light too much light could result in fading colour and surface damage.
+Diffuse lighting creates an ambiance in a particular space. - The light levels are monitored to assess the level of light in each space and windows are covered to restrict any sunlight. - Information The exhibition includes documentary, photographic and biographical material which provides insights into the artist's interests, influences and motivations.
 There are also a number of video works including an interview with Eileen Gray (see room 2).

 For example Brick Screen in room 7 is made from black lacquered wood.
-If the environment is too humid the wood could expand, cracking the lacquer.
+If the envioronment is too humid the wood could expand, cracking the lacquer.
 Therefore the work is presented in a cabinet where the conditions can be regulated.